oracle/graaljs/graal-nodejs/doc/api/esm.md

 }
 ```

-Node.js supports the following conditions:
+Node.js supports the following conditions out of the box:

 * `"import"` - matched when the package is loaded via `import` or
    `import()`.
 Can reference either an ES module or CommonJS file, as both
    `import` and `import()` can load either ES module or CommonJS sources.
+   _Always matched when the `"require"` condition is not matched._
 * `"require"` - matched when the package is loaded via `require()`.
    As `require()` only supports CommonJS, the referenced file must be CommonJS.
+   _Always matched when the `"import"` condition is not matched._
 * `"node"` - matched for any Node.js environment.
 Can be a CommonJS or ES
    module file. _This condition should always come after `"import"` or
    `"require"`._
 * `"default"` - the generic fallback that will always match.
 Can be a CommonJS
    or ES module file. _This condition should always come last._

-Condition matching is applied in object order from first to last within the
+Within the `"exports"` object, key order is significant.
+During condition
+matching, earlier entries have higher priority and take precedence over later
-`"exports"` object. _The general rule is that conditions should be used
+entries. _The general rule is that conditions should be from most specific to
-from most specific to least specific in object order._
+least specific in object order_.

 Other conditions such as `"browser"`, `"electron"`, `"deno"`, `"react-native"`,
-etc. are ignored by Node.js but may be used by other runtimes or tools.
+etc. are unknown to, and thus ignored by Node.js.
+Runtimes or tools other than
+Node.js may use them at their discretion.
+Further restrictions, definitions, or
-Further restrictions, definitions or guidance on condition names may be
-provided in the future.
+guidance on condition names may occur in the future.

 Using the `"import"` and `"require"` conditions can lead to some hazards,
-which are explained further in
-[the dual CommonJS/ES module packages section][].
+which are further explained in [the dual CommonJS/ES module packages section][].

 Conditional exports can also be extended to exports subpaths, for example: